SHINCHO PROFESSOR OF JAPANESE LITERATURE

 Japanese Literature, Print Culture, Performance and Media

-I have long been engaged in bringing new approaches to the study of Japanese literary culture.
+Haruo Shirane has been engaged in bringing new approaches to the study of Japanese literary culture.
 This has resulted in Japanese Literature and Literary Theory (Nihon bungaku kara no hihyo riron, Kasama shoin, 2009, edited with Fujii Sadakazu and Matsui Kenji) and New Horizons in Japanese Literary Studies (Bensei Publishing, 2009), both of which explore new issues and methodologies in the study of print and literary culture.
-I also edited Food in Japanese Literature (Shibundo, 2008), Overseas Studies on The Tale of Genji (Ofu, 2008) and Envisioning The Tale of Genji: Media, Gender, and Cultural Production (Columbia University Press, 2008).
+He also edited Food in Japanese Literature (Shibundo, 2008), Overseas Studies on The Tale of Genji (Ofu, 2008) and Envisioning The Tale of Genji: Media, Gender, and Cultural Production (Columbia University Press, 2008).
 The latter two books analyze the impact of The Tale of Genji on Japanese cultural history in multiple genres and historical periods.

-Professor Shirane is the recipient of Fulbright, Japan Foundation, SSRC, and NEH grants, and has been awarded the Kadokawa Genyoshi Prize, Ishida Hakyo Prize, and most recently the Ueno Satsuki Memorial prize (2010) for outstanding research on Japanese culture.
+Haruo Shirane is the recipient of Fulbright, Japan Foundation, SSRC, NEH, and Hakuhodo grants, and has been awarded the Kadokawa Genyoshi Prize, Ishida Hakyo Prize, and most recently the Ueno Satsuki Memorial prize (2010) for outstanding research on Japanese culture.
 He is presently the Chair of the Department of East Asian Languages and Cultures.

 Cambridge History of Japanese Literature (chief editor, Cambridge, 2015)